 There is, however, a lack of studies on political evaluations of the Wehrmacht in post-war German parliamentary politics.
 The Bundestag had considered the Wehrmacht numerous times before the 1997 debate.
 Its difficult legacy had long presented itself as a burden on German policymaking in the areas of social welfare and defense.
 Thus, its reappearance as a moral burden in the 1990s was not unprecedented.
 This raises the question of the extent to which the Bundestag's members engaged in the mythologization of the Wehrmacht before 1997 or had already shifted their rhetoric in response to the emerging Erinnerungskultur.

-To examines how post-war German parliamentarians discussed the Wehrmacht and how the term’s meaning evolved in the course of national debates, this paper utilizes the proceedings of the Bundestag as its source data.
+To examine how post-war German parliamentarians discussed the Wehrmacht and how the term’s meaning evolved in the course of national debates, this paper utilizes the proceedings of the Bundestag as its source data.
 Rather than relying on traditional qualitative approaches to discourse analysis, quantitative methods are employed to achieve a general overview of decades' worth of parliamentary exchanges.
 In addition to a computational analysis of term frequencies, this study focuses on distributional semantics, particularly on diachronic, dense word embeddings.
 These embeddings are employed to model the semantic relationships of terms in the Bundestag’s proceedings over time, enabling the tracing of shifts in the meaning of “Wehrmacht” in relation to other terms and concepts.
 The results gained from this analysis are evaluated by testing the model on comparable terms and referencing existing research on the topic.

 Data and methods